-I teach English online with a Chinese/Filipino company called 51 Talk.
+I teach English online through a company called iTalki.

-For lessons, 51 Talk uses its own unique video-chat platform for performing lessons called AirClass.
+For lessons, iTalki offers its own unique video-chat platform for performing lessons called the iTalki Classroom.

-AirClass is a teaching online blackboard-style platform where the lesson material appears and can be clicked page by page.
-The platform is equipped with 2 video screens, one for the student and one for the teacher, where you can see and speak to each other in real, live time!
-There are also painting, circling, erasing, and hi-lighting tools available for both the teacher and student, as well as a chat box equipped with an instant English-Chinese and Chinese-English translator.
-Although it may sound high-tech (okay, it kind of is!) it is a very easy program to learn how to use and there are truly endless combinations of ways to make the lessons fun and interesting for students.
+The platform is equipped with 2 video screens, one for the student and one for the teacher, where you can see and speak to each other in real, live time.
+However, you are also free to use a different program or app if you prefer, such as Skype, Zoom, Line, or WeChat.
+As some of the lessons I offer require writing/spelling/drawing, I use an online program in addition to video chatting called AwwApp.
+This program has the ability to upload any image to a shared whiteboard, with writing, circling, typing, and erasing tools available for both the teacher and student.
+Although it may sound high-tech (okay, it kind of is!), it is a very easy program to learn how to use and there are truly endless combinations of ways to make the lessons fun and interesting for students.

 Let’s move on to what you really came here to find out – the pay.

-Please also feel free to comment on this article if you have any additional questions!
-I am more than happy to guide you through the interview process and assist should you need help getting started teaching online after getting hired.
+Please also feel free to comment if you have any additional questions!
+I am more than happy to guide and assist should you need help getting started teaching online after getting hired.